zhu733756/Comfyui-Anything-Converter/README_EN.md

-# ComfyUI-File-Converter
+# ComfyUI-Anything-Converter

 This is a custom node extension designed for ComfyUI, providing JSON merging and text line conversion functionalities.

 ### Overview

-ComfyUI-File-Converter includes two main nodes:
+ComfyUI-Anything-Converter includes the following core nodes:

+Json
-- Json Combiner: Merges two JSON files or strings.
+- **Json Combiner**: merges two JSON files or strings.
+- **Json Parser**: parses any JSON string into a JSON object.

+File
-- Line Converter: Performs regex replacement or string processing on text lines.
+- **Line Converter**: performs per-line regex replacement or string processing.
-- File Dict Converter: Replaces keys in a file that exist in a dict with their corresponding values.
+- **File Dict Converter**: replaces every key found in a dictionary with its corresponding value inside a file.
-- Json Parser：Covert any str to json object。
-- File Splitter：Split file to two files by matching any str content。
+- **File Splitter**: splits a file into two files by inserting a newline before or after each regex-matched content.

+Image
+- **ImageConverter**: based on ComfyUI-KJNodes: Save Image KJ, retrieves paths of all generated images.

 ### Installation